-Yet, as functional as the team was, Spurs fans were still pulling their hair out at any sign of danger, in no small part due to the erratic defensive displays of the other summer signing, Timothée Atouba.
+Yet as functional as the team was, Spurs fans were still pulling their hair out at any sign of danger, in no small part due to the erratic defensive displays of the club’s other summer signing, Timothée Atouba.

-He was part of the Cameroon side knocked out at the quarter-final stage of the 2004 Africa Cup of Nations and was a regular for FC Basel before his switch to England.
-But Atouba lasted just a solitary season at White Hart Lane before departing for Hamburg – more on that later.
+He was part of the Cameroon side knocked out at the quarter-final stage of the 2004 Africa Cup of Nations and was a regular for FC Basel before his switch to England, but he lasted just a solitary season at White Hart Lane.

 Feints and Cruyff turns were the order of the day for Atouba – which is no bad thing.
 His decision to carry out these tricks 20 yards from his own goal when under pressure from opponents undoubtedly made games more exciting.